The Tortoise and the Hare: A Causality Puzzle in AdS/CFT: Discussion and Conclusions

 For any two points on a spatial slice of AdS orthogonal to a timelike Killing field, a unique fastest null geodesic connects them.
 When the entanglement wedges of the two points are adapted to this null geodesic, causality is critical: the time delay between the bulk point and the boundary entanglement wedges vanishes.
 This means that in AdS, bulk causality is on the verge of violating boundary causality.
 If causality on the boundary is not violated, then perturbations of the AdS geometry must lead to additional time delay in the bulk.
+This idea suggests that an extension of the Gao-Wald theorem into the interior of $\up{AdS}$ may follow from holography.
+Namely, causality in the bulk should be encoded in the bounds imposed on boundary causality by the entanglement wedge.

-This extends the Gao-Wald theorem \cite{Gao:2000ga} into the interior of AdS using holography.
-One can argue that to ensure this time delay, the metric perturbations must satisfy an energy condition.
+Given this intuition, one can argue that to ensure this time delay, the metric perturbations must satisfy an energy condition.
 Such an inequality should take the form of an integral over the null geodesic to leading nontrivial order in perturbation theory, similar to the formulation of the averaged null energy condition (ANEC).
 That causality is critical suggests that this is a second-order effect: a linearized perturbation of the metric due to gravity can in principle have either sign, and so should the linearized effect.
 The vanishing of this linear effect would then constrain the equations of motion for the metric in the bulk.
 It should be noted that a connection between the ANEC and causality has been proven in quantum field theory \cite{Hartman:2016lgu}.
 Here we do not work with complete null geodesics, but we do have entanglement wedges and Ryu-Takayanagi surfaces playing a role.
 Our result suggests that there might be a refined form of the ANEC for finite pieces of null geodesics which includes information from the entanglement wedges that connect their endpoints to a boundary.
 In AdS, these entanglement wedge surfaces are orthogonal to the null geodesic at the points of departure and arrival.
 The ingredients involved suggest that this is an application of the quantum null energy condition to the AdS perturbations \cite{Bousso:2015wca}, which connects it more directly to the ANEC.
 It would be very interesting to understand this possibility better.